magomimmo/modern-cljs/doc/tutorial-09.md

 Oh my God, we got 5 fails of 12 assertions.
 Let's fix them one by one.

-The first fix, has to do with the failure of `(exclude-file-names "src/cljs" [""])` which has resulted in a set of files instead of a void set (i.e. #{}).
+The first fix has to do with the failure of `(exclude-file-names "src/cljs" [""])` which has resulted in a set of files instead of a void set (i.e. #{}).
 It depends on the void string `""` being passed around as a directory name.

 All the other fails have to do with non existent files and/or directories returned by combining and existing directory with a non